LukeA-17/fall-software-engineering-project/Documentation/SRS/Final SRS.md

 ### 2.3 User Classes and Characteristics

 CTMA users are expected to be students, professionals, teams, and individuals.
-Because this is a large scope of potential users, CTMA needs to be flexible to accomodate their different needs.
+Because this is a large scope of potential users, CTMA needs to be flexible to accommodate their different needs.
 For example:
-- Students might have a higher need for due date accessiblity, because homework and exam deadlines are inflexible
+- Students might have a higher need for due date accessibility, because homework and exam deadlines are inflexible
 - Professionals might need a greater degree of shareability of files to coordinate with others
-- Individuals might be more reliant on seperating tasks by category so that they can seperate their personal life from their professional life
+- Individuals might be more reliant on separating tasks by category so that they can separate their personal life from their professional life

 ### 2.4 Operating Environment